Publisher: Institute For Anarchist Studies

 Perspectives on Anarchist Theory is an essential journal published by the Institute for Anarchist Studies (an organization established to support the development of anarchism, and copublishers with us of the "Anarchist Interventions" series).
 The journal includes recent essays by IAS-supported writers and translators, features with anarchist views on contemporary issues, book reviews, updates, and more.
 We highly recommend checking out Perspectives—its editors assemble a solid range of pieces exploring a different topic with each issue.
 Always worth reading and considering how these topics play out in our struggles.

-New Issue!
 Number 32 is titled "Power"

 Issue No. 31, Winter 2020, "Imaginations":